 Too hot for HIIT?
 Not when you’re in the pool!
-What could be better than getting your high-intensity cardio out of the way this summer by doing it in the water.
-Did I mention you’d be balancing on a wobbly floating board?
+What could be better than getting your high-intensity cardio out of the way by doing it in the water.
+Did we mention you’d be balancing on a wobbly floating board?
 We sent our health and fitness writer Larissa Yu along to an AquaPhysical FloatFit HIIT class.

 Imagine your regular, non-stop-breathless, high-intensity HIIT class at the gym.
 Now imagine doing that whilst balancing on what looks like a giant boogie board in the pool.
 Yikes.
 I’m uncoordinated enough doing cardio on land so this should be interesting.